Skmt3P/workspace/README.md

 * The Japanese version of this document can be found at [here](https://github.com/Skmt3P/workspace/tree/master/ja).
 * The PORTFOLIO can be found at [here](https://skmt3p.com).
 * The CV can be viewed and downloaded from [here](https://github.com/Skmt3P/workspace/tree/master/static/docs).
 * RESUME is available for download as a PDF from [here](https://github.com/Skmt3P/workspace/actions).
 Download the PDF file of Artifacts from the latest Actions.
 Both the Japanese (en) and English (en) versions are available for download.
+However, images and pictograms will not be displayed correctly in PDF.

 <br /><br />
 <a id="topic2" href="#topic2"></a>